reergymerej/json-schema/README.md

 <a name="value-types"></a>
 ### Value Types

-JSON supports just a few data types.
+JSON supports just a few value types.
 The following table shows how the JSON data types are referenced in JSON Schema notation.

 |[JSON Data Type](http://json.org/)|JSON Schema Notation|
 |---|---|